 Daniella Mires developed this mobility guide.
 Are you looking for a bike, or is a train ticket too expensive?
-Who knows, you might find the solution in this manual.
+Who knows, you might find the solution in this guide.
 Scan the QR code above and go on a journey of discovery.
-Do you have a question or tip?
-Daniella would be happy to talk to you in a community center in your neighborhood.
-Keep an eye on the agenda on duurzaamutrecht2030.nl or invite us via ineke@duurzaamutrecht2030.nl.

 In 2022, we spoke to dozens of Utrecht residents about sustainable and affordable mobility.
 This small-scale survey showed that not everyone can make sufficient use of the existing range of sustainable transport (walking, cycling, (electric) shared bicycle or car, bus, tram, train).